Air quality and fine particles (PM2.5) - MN Public Health Data Access - MN Dept. of Health

 All areas of the state meet the daily and annual standards for fine particles.
 However, even areas that meet the federal regulatory requirements can experience days where air pollution levels are considered unhealthy.
 The Minnesota Pollution Control Agency (MPCA) issues air quality alerts on days where pollutant concentrations may cause adverse health effects.

-More information about PM2.5
+More information about fine particles

 The air we breathe includes small particles made up of a diverse mixture of solid and liquid droplets.
 These vary in size, shape, chemical composition, and origin.